CS171/2015-cs171-homework/hw0/README.md

 **Due: Friday, February 6th, 11:59 pm.
 Value: 2%**

 Welcome to CS171.
 In this class, we will be using a variety of tools that will require some initial configuration.
 To ensure everything goes smoothly moving forward, we will setup the majority of those tools in this homework.
-Problems 1 and 3 will not be graded **except** for Problem 2.
+This homework will not be graded **except** for Problem 2.
 In Problem 2 you set up git and github for this course, which is essential before starting with HW 1.

 ## Problem 1 - Class Survey, Signups, and Introduction